S2Looking/Dataset/README.md

 # Dataset
 Change detection datasets

-The S2Looking dataset will be uploaded to Baidu network disk and Google Drive in November AFTER the competition at rsaicp.com.
+The S2Looking dataset will be uploaded to Baidu network disk and Google Drive in November.

-NOTE: Any cheating on the competition would not be tolerated!
-The competition teams will be required to re-implement their results with spot supervision and any cheating organisation would be excluded from the follow-up projects.

 LEVIR-CD+ can also be downloaded at